m-k-r/lxc-namespace/README.md

-LXC before 1.0 mapped the user and group ids from inside the container to the same ids from the host.
-This can be considered as a security risk.
+LXC before 1.0 mapped the user and group ids from inside the container to the same ids on the host.
+This can be considered a security risk.
 Since 1.0 you have the option to use a range outside from the host.

 ### map a range of uids and gids to a user.